ersanuensal/Advanced-Programming/README.md

 # Application Name

 ## Application Description
-This Application is a Tool to plan a Application Landscape...
+This Application is a Tool to create a diagram for an Application Landscape...

 ## Quick Start Guide
 - Create a basic diagram